-It must be registered from the outset that this is an outline study only of the so called ‘Minor Prophets’; written as an introduction to a small group of people who played a huge role in guiding/warning the nations of Israel and Judah of The Lords will regarding them.
+It must be registered from the outset that this is an outline study only of these Old Testament Prophets, written as an introduction to a small group of people who played a huge role in guiding/warning the nations of Israel and Judah of The Lords will regarding them.

-It is not intended to be an in-depth expose but rather a ‘taster’ in the ministry of the Lord through the written works of his servants the prophets.
+This summary It is not intended to be an in-depth expose, but rather a ‘taster’ in the ministry of the Lord through the written works of his servants the prophets.
 It is written in such a way that discussion is encouraged, and questions asked as well as answered.

 As such I am sure that the readers themselves, with just a little study would be able to expand considerably the material presented here – which is in fact the intention of this modest work.

-In this summary Of The 12 Minor Prophets, Each Prophet will be considered individually, the intention being to create an overall work in the form of twelve individual books, covering the twelve prophets.
+In this summary, each Prophet will be considered individually, the intention being to create an overall work in the form of twelve individual books, covering the twelve prophets.

 Are they relevant for Christian study today ?
 Well quite apart from such scriptures as “all scripture is God breathed….”
 2 Tim 3:16 here are just a few examples that stand out…

 • Habakkuk 2:4 “The just shall live by his faith” Sparked the Reformation under Martin Luther.

 • Zechariah 11:12 Gave us the price of a slave – 30 pieces of silver, and many other details relating to the coming messiah.